plutomi/plutomi/DEPLOYING.md

 - 3 nodes with Ubuntu 20.04 installed and SSH access

-- Install SealedSecrets locally on your machine
+- Install [SealedSecrets](https://sealed-secrets.netlify.app/) locally on your machine

 ```bash
 brew install kubeseal
 ```

 This is how we encrypt secrets in the cluster AND allows us to commit them into this repository.
-You can find more information on how to use it [here](https://sealed-secrets.netlify.app/).

 - Open these ports on each of the nodes so they can talk back and forth to each other: